Xfinity Flex Review

 You can manage your xFi gateway through the Flex.

 If you use Xfinity Home for smart home and home security stuff, you can monitor camera feeds, control thermostats and lighting, and so on, from your TV.
 You can also manage your xFi gateway—that’s your internet router.
 It will let you pause certain devices’ access, like if a kid has been watching too much TV today.

 But I say you have to be deeply embedded in the Xfinity ecosystem because if you use a third party router—like me, I use the Google Wi-Fi mesh system—then devices hooked up through that router won’t show up here.

 Let’s talk about the that you get with Xfinity Flex.
 There is some good stuff: Netflix, Amazon Prime Video, Acorn TV (that’s a British TV streaming service), Streampix, Tubi, HBO, Showtime, and Starz.
 Now with the exception of Netflix and Amazon Prime Video, Flex wants all of your subscriptions to run through Xfinity.
 So instead of paying for any of those apps, like Acorn TV or HBO, directly to the content provider, you can actually sign up so that it will be added on to your Xfinity bill.

 But sharp viewers will notice that I left a few names off the list here.
-There’s no Disney+, no CBS All Access, no Spotify, and so on and on and on.
+There’s no Disney+, no Paramount+, no Spotify, and so on and on and on.
 There are a lot of apps missing.
 In fact, it’s probably faster to list the apps that it does let you use.